ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 ![Single-site single-tenant example topology](../../images/v2t-diagrams-1-zone-t0.svg "Single-site single-tenant example topology for NSX-T deployment"){: caption="Figure 2.
 Single-site single-tenant example topology" caption-side="bottom"}

-1. The vCenter Server automation deploys an example single-site topology, which follows the principles that are presented in this model.
+1. The {{site.data.keyword.vcf-auto}} automation deploys an example single-site topology, which follows the principles that are presented in this model.
 The deployment includes a single vCenter and three NSX-T Managers that are deployed on the cluster on the initial {{site.data.keyword.cloud_notm}} data center location.
-2. The vCenter Server automation deploys two edge cluster transport nodes and a single edge cluster for your Tier-0 and Tier-1 gateways.
+2. The {{site.data.keyword.vcf-auto}} automation deploys two edge cluster transport nodes and a single edge cluster for your Tier-0 and Tier-1 gateways.
 3. The Tier-0 gateway provides north-south routing capabilities and access to {{site.data.keyword.cloud_notm}} private network is provided though its uplinks.
 4. Access to private network is provided though private uplinks, which are attached to a portable subnet on a private primary VLAN on the {{site.data.keyword.cloud_notm}} private network.
 The routing to {{site.data.keyword.cloud_notm}} services uses these uplinks.
 IP addresses for the uplinks are provisioned by automating the 10/8 address space that is managed by the {{site.data.keyword.cloud_notm}}.
 5. If you provision your instance with public interfaces, access to public network is provided though public uplinks.
 They are attached to a portable subnet on a public VLAN on the {{site.data.keyword.cloud_notm}} public network.
 The routing to internet uses these uplinks and public IP addresses to the uplinks are provisioned by the automation.